stathismegas/prostate_cancer_diagnosis/README.md

 # Deep Learning model for prostate cancer diagnosis and cancer stage prediction from H&E histology images
 Based on internal benchmarking we settled with DenseNet for the cancer stage prediction, and ResNet56 for the cancer/benign classification task.

+For details and medical background check our report at BE_223B_final.docx.pdf.

 # Cancer diagnosis (Cancer vs healthy classification)
 Running
 ```